So your wife is pregnant, and divorce is on the cards already?

 Even as her body is changing dramatically, so the hormones involved in preparing her body for birth may be driving her to levels of emotions you have never seen before.
 It is very common for pregnant mothers to take the blame for everything out on their partner; even when deep down they know they are being unfair.

-Often women are themselves bewildered by their own anger levels: entire sections of the internet are given over to pregnant womens saying “Why am I so ANGRY!!” (who knows, perhaps your other half is googling it herself).
+Often women are themselves bewildered by their own anger levels, feeling distant from their husband during pregnancy.
+Entire sections of the internet are given over to pregnant women saying “Why am I so ANGRY!!” (who knows, perhaps your other half is googling it herself).

-One thing you can do even before the baby is down is to seek to be a calming influence on your partner.
+So if you find yourself googling, “Why does my girlfriend hate me”, one thing you can do even before the baby is born is to seek to be a calming influence on your partner.
 Research shows that babies in the womb are affect by a stressed mother.
 If a mother suffers extensive stress and anxiety during pregnancy her cortisol levels (cortisol is a hormone produced to deal with stress) will eventually begin to affect the unborn child, which can then display higher levels of anxiety after birth, even well into childhood.